jpsdr/MKVToolnix-Windows-7/README.md

 ## 2.5.
 Notes for compilation on (Open)Solaris

-You can compile mkvtoolnix with Sun's sunstudio compiler, but you need additional options for `configure`:
+You can compile MKVToolNix with Sun's sunstudio compiler, but you need additional options for `configure`:

     ./configure --prefix=/usr \